Photo by Sarah Stein

 With the use of appropriated materials which are borrowed from a day-to-day context, he wants the viewer to become part of the art as a kind of added component.
 Art is an experience: to be able to touch the work, as well as to interact with the work is important.

 He creates situations in which everyday objects are altered or detached from their natural function, he presents them as well as references to texts, paintings and architecture.
 Pompous writings and Utopian constructivist designs are juxtaposed with trivial objects.

 By applying specific combinations and certain manipulations, different functions and/or contexts are created and categories are subtly reversed.

 His works are based on inspiring situations: visions that reflect a sensation of indisputability and serene contemplation, combined with subtle details of odd or eccentric, humoristic elements.

-Marco Cechet currently lives and works in Amsterdam.
+Marco Cechet currently lives and works in Italy.